 - a.
 Do procurement files contain documentation that the recipient made written responsibility determinations prior to award, considering all required information? - b.
-Prior to award, does the recipient have documentation that third party contractors are not suspended or debarred?
+Prior to award, does the recipient have documentation that third party contractors are not suspended or debarred? - c.
+How does the recipient ensure that prime contractors flow the suspension/debarment requirement down to their lower tier subcontractors? - d.

-c.
 Did the recipient extend a contract with a contractor after it determined that the contractor had been suspended or debarred?